Hamilton retires while leading in Malaysia

-SEPANG, Malaysia World champion Lewis Hamilton retired with a blown engine while leading Sunday's Formula One Malaysian Grand Prix, severely damaging his chances of claiming a fourth driver's title.
+SEPANG, Malaysia (Reuters) - World champion Lewis Hamilton retired with a blown engine while leading Sunday's Formula One Malaysian Grand Prix, severely damaging his chances of claiming a fourth driver's title.

 Hamilton, who started on pole, had been leading comfortably from Red Bull pair Daniel Ricciardo and Max Verstappen when his engine burst into flames with 16 circuits of the 56-lap race remaining.